annajliang/milhouseSoundboard/README.md

 -   Error handling to prevent users from listening to more than one audio clip at a time
 -   Responsive design across all modern platforms and browsers
 -   Allows user to pause or play audio clip whenever they want

+## To Do

+- Use ES6 modules
+- Replace broken copyright striked YouTube links with working ones